kristel-/spatial-visualization-with-r/plottingMaps.md

 ![plot of chunk shapefile plotting with ggplot](figure/shapefile plotting with ggplot-2.png)

-Create the axis theme for map plotting (avoids typing it in every map script).
+Create the axis theme for map plotting (to avoid typing it in every map script).

 ```r